agraubert/Beymax/README.md

   no self control (but mostly because it's the only way to make the reactions appear initially)

+* `!birthday <your birthday>`

+  Tracks your birthday (provided in MM/DD/YYYY format).
+Beymax will post a congratulatory message

+* `!bug <issue>`

+  Reports a bug with Beymax.
+Currently bugs are tracked in discord via a dedicated text channel, but the goal would be to report the bug and open an issue on Beymax's github

+* `!bug:comment <bug id> <your comments>` or `!comment <bug id> <your comments>`

+  Adds a comment to an open issue

+* `!bug:label <bug id> <new label>`

+  Re-labels a bug.
+By default bugs are labeled using the original issue text

+* `!bug:status <bug id> <status>`

+  Change the status of a bug

+* `!bug:thread <bug id>` or `!thread <bug id>`

+  Display the full comment thread of a bug

+* `!bug:unsubscribe <bug id>` or `!unsubscribe <bug id>`

+  Disables getting \@mentioned every time changes are made to this bug.
+You cannot unsubscribe if you created the bug

+* `!bug:user <bug id> <user id>`

+  Subscribes the user to the bug

+* `!permissions`

+  Beymax will PM you with a list of all commands you have are authorized to use.
+  Note that permissions gained though roles cannot be verified in a PM, so if you use `!permissions` in a PM with Beymax, he will only report default permissions and those assigned to you directly.

 * `!kill-beymax` or `!satisfied`

   Shuts down Beymax